pipelight/nixos-tidy/README.md

-# Nixos utils for sharable configurations.
+# Nixos-tidy

+A set of Nix functions/modules to ease the creation of
+**sharable, flexible and standardized Nixos configurations**.

 ## Home-merger (better separation of concerns)